valancej/documentation/_pro/continuous-integration/codeclimate-docker.md

 ### Parallel Test Coverage

-Code Climate supports parallel test reports by uploading the partial result to an external CDN.
+Code Climate supports parallel test reports, as a new beta feature, by uploading the partial result to an external CDN.
 In addition to the pre-test and post-test commands up, to use Code Climate with parallel reporting you will need to add another command after your individual tests, and after all tests have completed, in your [codeship-steps.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}).

 Here are [Code Climate's example](https://github.com/codeclimate/test-reporter#low-level-usage) scripts for doing so.